Live & Kicking: Overview

 Live & Kicking began on 2 October 1993 and saw the introduction of presenters Andi Peters, Emma Forbes and John Barrowman.
 Trev and Simon also joined them and provided the comedy for the show; both had also been on the former show Going Live! with Forbes.
-Two leprechaun puppets made their debut in 1995, both of which would later be named in a viewers' competition as 'Sage and Onion'.
-Both Mr Sage and Mr Onion were created by Darryl Worbey Studios and were operated by Don Austen and John Eccleston, had previously been the puppeteers of the wolves 'Bro & Bro' on ITV's What's Up Doc?

 The computer game for the 1995 series was called Snuffle the Truffles and involved viewers guiding a pig character around a pigpen eating truffles, whilst Trev and Simon invited two guests to review videos in the Video Galleon.
 The last show before the programme went on a summer break in 1996 saw Peters and Forbes leave the show.
 The programme returned in September 1996 with the introduction of new presenters Zoë Ball and Jamie Theakston, and an array of new features.

 Its return in 1997 saw the replacement of the white set with a new one that maintained the same shape and layout, but was curvier and larger.
 This coincided with the show moving into the larger Studio 6.
 This series also saw the introduction of Ben Ward, Richard Webb and Gerard Foster (known as Ben, Gez and Rich) of The Cheese Shop who took over the comedy from 'Trev and Simon'.
 The computer game for this series became Grabbit Rabbit which involved guiding 'Warren the Rabbit' down a course collecting carrots whilst dodging obstacles such as fences and bushes.
 Ball later said in an interview that Blake Harrison of The Inbetweeners had told her that he had once been a player on Grabbit Rabbit when he was younger.

 In September 1998 Live & Kicking began with the leprechaun Mr Onion being temporarily written out of the show after supposedly being swept down the plughole in the bath.
 This was done intentionally as puppeteer John Eccleston was in Australia filming for Farscape and would not be available.
 To compensate for Eccleston's absence, a new leprechaun puppet was added called 'Shamrock' (voiced by Rebecca Nagan of Rosie and Jim fame).
-On 3 October 1998, future Harry Potter star Daniel Radcliffe also appeared in the audience during The Hot Seat item where he proceeded to ask The Chuckle Brothers a question.
+On 3 October 1998, future Harry Potter star Daniel Radcliffe appeared in the audience during The Hot Seat item where he proceeded to ask The Chuckle Brothers a question.
 The final edition before the programme went on a summer break also saw the departure of Ball and Theakston as hosts and featured them both in The Hot Seat being interviewed by Michael Parkinson about their time on the show.
 This episode later went on to win a Children's BAFTA in November 1999.